Suitperpower/hyperdocument-system-wiki/README.md

 # Forum
 I set up a google group [here](https://groups.google.com/forum/#!forum/hyperdocumentsystem) to talk about this project or any of the ideas relating to it.

-# Documentation
+#User Documentation
-User Documentation can be found here to get an idea about what the system currently does. [here](https://github.com/smarks159/hyperdocument-system-wiki/wiki/userdocs_toc)
+User Documentation can be found [here](https://github.com/smarks159/hyperdocument-system-wiki/wiki/userdocs_toc).

 # License
 All code is licensed under the MIT license.